onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Every critique or question will be fed into the system for analysis which will promptly lead to either a refutation, correction, or an answer!

-Another problem with financial prediction markets: they cannot fork based on a dispute about the resolution whereas this architecture is fundamentally multiperspectival
+Another problem with financial prediction markets: they cannot fork based on a dispute about the resolution whereas this architecture is fundamentally multiperspectival polymarket jesus coming to 2026 - if a significant event happened and there was some contention and some people believe he actually came back - who would be the arbiter of that? what if we wanted to split the universe in 2? current prediction markets don't allow that because you can't fork money

 Win over the rich - persuade/seduce - make them fall in love with something bigger than themselves - give them a way to expand their self and give them a way to participate in its creation.
 Redefine prestige in their heads to be less monetary and more reputational.
 Meaning is priceless.
 Money is the ultimate optionality token, but we can change that - we can engineer new kinds of scarcity - social scarcity - post-material scarcity